phillipkent/website-pelican/content/pages/about.rst

 Samples of my programming activities are at Github_ and OpenProcessing_.

-In spare time I work as an education/technology consultant for the science communication agency `Design Science`_ (DS).
-Current projects include designing the communication elements for the medical research project MetaboLight at UCL.
+In spare time I work as a consultant for the science communication agency `Design Science`_.
+Current projects include designing the communication elements for the medical engineering research project MetaboLight_.

 I do private mathematics tuition.
 I specialise in secondary maths (KS3 and GCSE) and helping teachers and trainees to prepare for the `QTS Numeracy Test`_.
-I am also available for proofreading and editing of academic writing (theses, dissertations, papers) or technical writing.
+I am also available for proofreading and editing of academic writing (theses, dissertations) or technical writing.

 Other things I have done
 ========================